rubensworks/jbr.js/packages/jbr/README.md

 Because `FullFactorialCombinationProvider` is used in `jbr-combinations.json`, all combinations (4) of the `cpu` and `memory` variable will apply to this experiment.

-_If the prepare phase for all combinations is identical, and can be shared, then `commonPrepare` can be set to true._
+_If the generated directory can be reused across combinations, then `commonGenerated` can be set to true._

 _`FractionalCombinationProvider` may also be used if only select combinations should apply._